vp777/ctf/2020/Readme.md

 Then connect to port 1337 and give the contents of a c file  which will be compiled and linked against the libmns library.
 The function named "user_main()" from the user provided c code will then get executed.
 Goal is to extract the contents of gdata.flag

-Note, you are not meant to attack the sandbox but it should still be interesting if possible finding a way around it.
+Note, you are not meant to attack the sandbox but it should still be interesting if possible to find a way around it.

 Referenes: